 What’s more, these antibodies bind to the receptor from different angles, suggesting that a combination of them could work together to put an airtight seal on the spike protein and make it harder for the virus to escape the therapy by mutating.

 The summer months were a whirlwind of advancing the three antibodies down the development path, where steps normally done in sequence were instead happening in parallel.
-As animal studies were conducted, for example, a pharmaceutical partner began to manufacture the antibodies needed for the human trials, and plans and infrastructure were put in place for producing huge quantities of the antibodies, standing by to be deployed if the clinical trials succeed.
+As animal studies were conducted, for example, the antibodies were being prepared for the human trials, and plans and infrastructure were put in place for producing huge quantities of the antibodies, standing by to be deployed if the clinical trials succeed.

 “It is an extraordinary effort—and it’s gratifying to be able to condense all the expertise we gained over a decade of HIV-1 work and pour it into a much larger project, much faster,” says Marina Caskey, a clinical investigator who has been designing the human trials, both small ones conducted at the university and larger multi-institutional trials scheduled to begin in December in some of the country’s hot-zone areas.